hrbrmstr/wand/README.md

 The `libmagic` library must be installed on \*nix/macOS and available to use this.

--   `apt-get install libmagic-dev` on Debian-ish systems
+-   `apt-get install libmagic-dev` on Ubuntu/Debian-ish systems
 -   `brew install libmagic` on macOS
+-   `yum install file-devel` on RHEL/CentOS/Fedora

 While the package was developed using the 5.28 version of `libmagic` it has been configured to work with older versions.
 Note that some fields in the resultant data frame might not be available with older library versions.
 When using the function `magic_wand_file()` it checks for which version of `libmagic` is installed on your system and provides a suitable `magic.mgc` file for it.